 - Long Manuscripts, up to 300 pages in length, $700

-All manuscripts should be double spaced and formatted in 12-point font.
+All manuscripts should be double spaced and formatted in 12-point font with standard margins.

 Louella Bryant's Statement of Purpose

 "Great writing is meant to crush us, entertain and move us, return us to ourselves with some greater understanding of the world and its workings,” says editor Betsy Lerner in her book The Forest for the Trees.
 Certainly that is the response all writers want from our readers.
 But how do you accomplish it?
 First, you need commitment and perseverance, even on beautiful summer days, to sit and write and read and write more.
 It also helps to have a mentor, someone who sees promise in your writing and nurtures that promise.
 That’s where I come in.

 A mentor should help a writer find the heart of a story or essay.
 That is, instead of criticizing and tearing down your work, I’ll help you find precisely what you’re trying to say and how to coax that heart to the forefront of the piece, and I’ll do that by showing you how to listen to your own writing and trust what it’s trying to tell you.

 Once you discover what enlightenment you’re trying to offer your readers, I’ll help you find your own voice to make your stories/essays/manuscript uniquely yours.
 Having said that, we don’t write in a vacuum.
 Even though it seems like a contradiction, I’ll point you toward writers who will serve as successful examples for what you are trying to achieve in your own writing.
 The best writers are also readers.

 You’ll get some technical tools and advice, suggestions about broad qualities such as structure and flow, and direction on more specific elements such as sentence variety and word choice.
 And I’ll press you to write your best.